Paeonia lactiflora - White Peony Root 101

 A decoction of the dried sliced root has been used in the treatment of rheumatoid arthritis, systemic lupus erythematosus, gout, hepatitis, dysmenorrhea, muscle cramping and spasms, and chronic fever.
 Therapeutic uses have been the subject of recent scientific research concerning its ability to modulate the immune system.

 The water/ethanol extract of the root contains more than 15 components and is known as total glucosides of peony (TGP).
-TPG has exhibited analgesic, anti-inflammatory, immunomodulatory, and antioxidant effects
+TPG has exhibited anti-inflammatory and immunomodulatory effects.

 So it provides well-rounded support?

 Yes.
 Its long list of health benefits indicates that Paeonia interacts with the immune, circulatory, digestive, nervous, and renal body systems.
 Today, it’s generally recognized that Paeonia supports a whole healthy lifestyle approach related to issues with cardiovascular disease, immunity, inflammation, metabolic syndrome, diabetes, psychological stress, and neurocognition.
 There is good reason to believe that a lifestyle-related approach to optimal health will benefit from support with Paeonia lactiflora as a health supplement.

 Yes!
 Painful, chronic diseases are on the rise, and autoimmune disorders such as rheumatoid arthritis and lupus pose challenges to people who would otherwise lead healthy lives.
 Chronic reproductive problems such as endometriosis are commonly treated with toxic drugs that attempt to cover up the symptoms but don’t address the root of the issue.
 White Peony Root therapeutic uses include the treatment of many health issues in a healthy, non-toxic way.